thanos-io/thanos/docs/proposals/deletions_object_storage.md

 *   The entered details are processed by the CLI tool to create a tombstone file (unique for a request and irrespective of the presence of series), and the file is uploaded to the object storage making it accessible to all components.
 *   **Filename optimization**: The filename is created from the hash of matchers, minTime and maxTime.
 This helps re-write an existing tombstone, whenever a same request is made in the future hence avoiding duplication of the same request.
 (NOTE: Requests which entail common deletions still creates different tombstones.)
 *   Store Gateway masks the series on processing the global tombstone files from the object storage.
 At chunk level, whenever there's a match with the data corresponding to atleast one of the tombstones, we skip the chunk, potentially resulting in the masking of chunk.
-*   During compaction or downsampling, we check if the blocks being considered have series corresponding to a tombstone file, if so we delete the data and continue with the process.

 ## Considerations